RestApia/RestApia.Documentation/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-## Bug description
+## Bug Description 🐞
-A clear and concise description of what the bug is.
+Oops!
+It looks like you've stumbled upon a bug.
+We'd love to get it fixed for you.
+Can you describe what's going wrong?
+Just a clear and simple explanation of the issue would be super helpful.

-## To Reproduce
+## Steps to Reproduce 🕵️
 Steps to reproduce the behavior:
 - Go to '...'
 - Click on '....'
-- Scroll down to '....'
 - See error

-## Expected behavior
+## Expected Behavior 🌈
-...
+Tell us what you expected to happen.
+This helps us understand the issue better.

-## Screenshots
+## Visual Clues 📸
-...
+Got screenshots?
+Great!
+Attach them here to show us exactly what you saw.

 **Desktop (please complete the following information):**
  - OS: [e.g. win x64]